Best tubeless road tyres: Faster, more comfortable and less puncture-prone

 Reasons to avoid

-Continental’s GP5000S TR is a superb road tyre that's now well established as our benchmark ultra-high-performance choice.
-It's obviously super-fast, with a joyously lively feel that handles all situations from fresh tarmac to ancient acne backroads with effort-shrinking ease.
+Continental’s GP5000S TR is a superb road tyre that's now well-established as our benchmark ultra-high-performance choice.
+It was the fastest all-rounder (as opposed to time trial) tyre in our rolling resistance tests, and has a joyously lively feel that handles all situations from fresh tarmac to ancient acne backroads with effort-shrinking ease.
 It's grippy in all conditions, richly communicative and works with hookless rims at low pressures.

 You are paying a high price for all these superlatives though and if you can get your local shop to fit them, you'll be saving yourself a fight.